cse-kiet/PCSE24-53/README.md

 ## About The Project

-•AnCrypt is a cryptocurrency tracking web application built using various technologies.
+•CryptoHacks is a cryptocurrency tracking web application built using various technologies.
 It allows users to conveniently monitor and keep track of various cryptocurrencies and their associated information.
 Users can view real-time or historical data about different cryptocurrencies.

 •The website likely provides a visually appealing and user-friendly interface thanks to the Material-UI framework which ensures a consistent design language and responsive layout across different devices.